One Token, Dozens of Victims: How the Anodot SaaS Integration Breach Rewrites the Third-Party Risk Playbook

 Deploy Mine2 Credential Mines into your integration vaults.
 Seed fake tokens alongside your real ones in every location where service credentials are stored — CI/CD pipelines, secrets managers, integration platform configuration stores, environment variable files.
 When an attacker harvests your token vault, they harvest the mine.
 When they use the mine, you know.

 Implement real-time alerting on Snowflake audit logs.
 Enable Snowflake's ACCESS_HISTORY and LOGIN_HISTORY event feeds into your SIEM.
-Look for bulk SELECT operations, unusual time-of-day patterns, and service account access from unexpected IP ranges.
+Watch for bulk SELECT operations, unusual time-of-day patterns, and service account access from unexpected IP ranges.
 The Anodot tokens could only have been used from ShinyHunters' infrastructure, not from Anodot's known egress IPs.

 The Takeaway